networm/NCrunchAdapterForUnity/README.md

 Note: `External Script Editor` should be `Visual Studio` to make Unity generate project compatible with Visual Studio.

+Note: Use this adapter wouldn't break `Test Runner` in Unity.
+You could still use `Test Runner` run Unity related tests at the same time.
+Reference in project only affects behaviour in Visual Studio.

 ## Inside

 1. `Open C# Project` then Unity will regenerate project if detect changes, then Visual Studio is opened after that `OnGeneratedCSProjectFiles()` is called.
 So if we change project in this callback, Visual Studio will prompt solution has changed and do you want to reload it everytime you `Open C# Project`.
 It's not good.